Shout! The Mod Musical: Synopsis

-The girls all look to a fictional magazine called "Shout!" for advice, particularly the columnist named Gwendolyn Holmes (A voiceover role played by Carole Shelley).
+The girls all look to a fictional magazine called Shout! for advice, particularly the columnist named Gwendolyn Holmes (a voiceover role played by Carole Shelley).
 The orange girl asks Gwendolyn if she should rush into marriage, and Gwendolyn agrees that she should.
-Orange sings about how she only has eyes for Miles, his current boyfriend (I Only Wanna Be With You/Tell The Boys).
+Orange sings about how she only has eyes for Miles, his current boyfriend ("I Only Wanna Be With You" / "Tell the Boys").

 The red girl has just gotten a boyfriend named Edward, but she is suspicious, and writes to Gwendolyn for advice.
-Gwendolyn suggests a beauty pageant, which causes the girls to wonder how to get a man (How Can You Tell/Wishin' And Hopin').
+Gwendolyn suggests a beauty pageant, which causes the girls to wonder how to get a man ("How Can You Tell" / "Wishin' and Hopin'").

-The blue girl acts out an advertizement for Ecotcil.
+The blue girl acts out an advertisement for Ecotcil.

-As the green girl sings about falling in love (One, Two, Three), the yellow girl stalks Paul McCartney, and gets his half broken comb with his dandruff on it, and the red girl sings about her own coming of age (To Sir With Love).
+As the green girl sings about falling in love ("One, Two, Three"), the yellow girl stalks Paul McCartney, and gets his half broken comb with his dandruff on it, and the red girl sings about her own coming of age ("To Sir With Love").

-The red girl acts out an advertizement of a birth control pill, with some nasty side effects.
-The green woman reads that 73% of women get anxiety when breaking up with men, and swears that it's easy, sharing some of her tactics.
+The red girl acts out an advertisement of a birth control pill, with some nasty side effects.
+The green woman reads that 73% of women get anxiety when breaking up with men, and swears that it is easy, sharing some of her tactics.

-Orange waits for her husband for their two year anniversary, but it is of no avail (Wives and Lovers - My Handsome Prince).
+Orange waits for her husband for their second anniversary, but it is of no avail ("Wives and Lovers" / "My Handsome Prince").

-Blue discusses how she does not care about her suitors, and has no attachment to them (Don't Sleep In The Subway).
+Blue discusses how she does not care about her suitors, and has no attachment to them ("Don't Sleep In The Subway").

-Yellow sings about her feelings towards Billy Ray, an old fling (Son of a Preacher Man).
+Yellow sings about her feelings towards Billy Ray, an old fling ("Son of a Preacher Man").

-After Shout! tells them the truth about marijuana, the girls smoke weed and sing James Bonds Theme and Goldfinger, changing it to Coldfinger, about the man with the freezing touch.
+After Shout! tells them the truth about marijuana, the girls smoke weed and sing "James Bond's Theme" and "Goldfinger", changing it to "Coldfinger", about the man with the freezing touch.